 Figure 1 displays the performance of the iTraxx Europe Senior Financials 5Y TR and the DJ EuroStoxx Banks 600.
 In the period before 2008, CDS spreads were small, denoting the reduced probability of default of the major European financial institutions.
-As of 2007, the default risk of financial institutions has surged sharply, in particular after the Bear Stearns' failure, with investors perceiving a higher probability of default of financial companies.
-On the other hand, stock prices experienced pronounced declines between 2007 and mid-2009, and after 2010.
+As of 2007, the default risk of financial institutions has surged sharply, in particular after the Bear Stearns failure, with investors perceiving a higher probability of default of financial companies.
+As for stock prices, they experienced pronounced declines between 2007 and mid-2009, and after 2010.
 Indeed, the figure suggests a negative co-movement between CDS spreads and stock prices.
-It is clear that news about financial firms have opposite impacts on stocks prices and CDS spreads.
+It is clear that news about financial firms has opposite effects on stock prices and CDS spreads.
 CDS spreads should increase after negative news, in particular when the likelihood of a credit event is greater.

-Figure 1 - DJ Eurostoxx Banks 600 and iTraxx European Financial SNR prices
+Figure 1: DJ Eurostoxx Banks 600 (Left Axis) and iTraxx European Financial SNR Prices (Right Axis)